gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	???+ info "Updating"
 		If you're updating after installing the archive instead, delete :material-folder:==update== and :material-folder:==modloader== from the game folder first.
 	??? warning "My game doesn't boot"
+		Install :material-file-download:`vcredist_x86.exe` from the :material-folder:==Redist==.

 		Disable your antivirus or add the GTA IV folder to exceptions.
-Extract :material-file:`ZolikaPatch.asi` again after doing so.

 		See [troubleshooting](troubleshooting.md).
 	??? warning "My game is behaving strangely | My game is crashing randomly"